clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 {% endhighlight %}

-Notice that within the `ticked()` function if the elapsed time is less than the total duration of the animation we calculate the value for `t` which is passed to `getTransformStr()`.
+Notice that within the `ticked()` function if the elapsed time is less than the total duration of the animation we pass the value `t` to `getTransformStr()`.
 We also update the value of the external variable `frame` which is returned by invoking `requestAnimationFrame()` with our `ticked()` function.
 We'll need the value of `frame` later in order to cancel the animation, say for instance if we no longer want to run it based on some user action.

 In order to start the animation we must invoke `requestAnimationFrame` with our `ticked` callback: